BroodLK/aa_bb/README.md

 Once you are satisfied with the configuration, you may explore the other configurations available, such as ticket tool configuration, recurring stats, and daily and optional messages.

 Okay, but now you want it to actually do the things, go to `Periodic Tasks` and **Enable** `BB run regular updates` That's it.
-Just let the timer click over and it will create any missing tasks and start the process.
+Let the timer click over, and it will create any missing tasks and start the process.

 # Features